yurishkuro/opentracing-tutorial/java/src/main/java/lesson03/README.md

 #### Extract the span context from the incoming request using `tracer.extract`

-First, let's add a helper function on the Hello class:
+First, let's add a helper function on the Formatter class:

 ```java
 public static Scope startServerSpan(Tracer tracer, HttpHeaders httpHeaders, String operationName) {